cdclaxton/shortest-path-bfs/readme.md

 ## Introduction

 This Golang project performs a shortest path analysis using a Breadth First Search (BFS) approach.
 It is designed for data that represents a bipartite graph, e.g. composed of entities and documents (such as authors and academic papers).

 The code collapses the bipartite graph to a unipartite graph for search efficiency reasons.
 For example, a pair of authors could write a number of papers together, but the connectivity of the authors is more important than the papers themselves.

+Entities can be ignored when reading the graph from file to avoid finding shortest paths through nodes with certain properties, e.g. a high degree centrality.
+This saves the user having to pre-process the input CSV files.

 The code contains a test case (in the folder `test-data-full`) where the documents and entities are as represented in the figure below.